oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 For pricing information about the different KMS options see [Key Management Pricing](https://www.oracle.com/security/cloud-security/pricing/#key-management)

+# TODO: put in image of different vault options

 ### Audit Service logs
 For different legal requlations it might be required to keep access logs for a certain period of time.
 One-OE out of box sets-up empty bucket for storing logs.
 This bucket can be additionaly configured with [Data Retention Rules](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/usingretentionrules.htm) that can be modified to a specific period as required.
 Data Retention Rules provide attestation that files haven't been modified since creation and prevents their removal until retention period expires.